A Dimension-free Algorithm for Contextual Continuum-armed Bandits: Appendix

-We first prove a continuity result of maximizers in Lemma~~\ref{Lemma:5}.
+for a constant $C$ that is independent of $d_x,d_y,T$. \end{theorem} We first prove a continuity result of maximizers in Lemma~~\ref{Lemma:5}.
 It gives an error bound for the distance between the maximizer in one bin and optimum for a covariate.
 The error will disappear as the diameter of $B$ shrinks to zero.

 \begin{lemma}[H\"{o}lder continuous of $y^*(x)$ and $y^*(B)$] For a hypercube $B \subset \mathcal{Y}$, the diameter of arms space $\mathcal{Y}$ is $\sqrt{d_y}$ and let $d_B$ be the diameter of bin $B$.
 By Assumptions 1-4, there exists a uniform constant $M_6>0$ such that $\|y^*(B)-y^*(x)\|_2 \leq M_6 d_B^{\alpha/2}=M_6 d_{y}^{\alpha/4} d_x^{\alpha/4} K^{-\alpha/2}$ for any $x \in B$. \end{lemma}